 The main objective of the program is to make the student to develop and apply data-analytic mathematical modelling and computational simulation techniques to biological systems.
-To train the students in developing the algorithms, computer programing and experimental techniques to solve the biological problems,
+To train the students to develop the algorithm and implement to solve biology problem by computer programming and to do the experiments in wet labs.